Developer Guide#

 Where to look for examples#

 mesofield/devices/mocks.py— mock serial encoder + mock camera.
 Read these first; they’re the simplest concrete implementations of every base class.mesofield/devices/cameras.py—MMCamera(Micro-Manager backend) andOpenCVCamera(capture thread + MP4 writer).
-The two shapes most custom cameras start from.mesofield/scaffold/experiment.py— what themesofield newCLI emits.
+The two shapes most custom cameras start from.mesofield/scaffold/experiment.py— what themesofield initCLI emits.
 Reading the templates is a shortcut to understanding the expected file shape.mesofield/processors/frame_mean.py— three-line frame processor.
 The minimum viable processor.

 Retrofitting legacy sessions#